Fergrrobotics8/robot_autonomous_patrol_mono_depth_onnx/README.md

-# Fergr Robot (based on Nomeer robot) - Autonomous Navigation with Monocular Depth Vision
+# Fergrbot (based on Nomeer robot) - Autonomous Navigation with Monocular Depth Vision & SLAM

 A complete autonomous robotic system built on ROS 2 Humble with integrated SLAM and autonomous navigation.
 The main parts of this projects are the following: